1977 Copa Libertadores

 The 1977 Copa Libertadores was the 18th edition of CONMEBOL's top club tournament.
-The tournament was won by Boca Juniors after defeating defending champions Cruzeiro for their first Copa Libertadores title.
+The tournament was won by Boca Juniors after defeating defending champions Cruzeiro for their first Copa Libertadores title in a third decisive game.
+In the two-game finals, both finalists won one game each.
+A third match therefore had to be played, which remained goalless and Boca Juniors won 5–4 on penalties.